 - Queries need to be rewritten (Dataview syntax)

-Pro tip: Both tools work with plain text files in a folder.
-You can actually open the same folder in both apps and switch between them.
-I’ve done this to test which approach I prefer for different projects.
+Pro tip: Both tools read plain text files in a folder, so you can open the same folder in both apps and switch between them to test which approach fits a given project.

 Obsidian wins for: